 » Enjoy our Liturgical Seasons series of e-books!

-The Roman Martyrology commemorates St. Colette (1381-1447), who revived the Franciscan spirit among the Poor Clares.
-Her reform spread throughout France, Savoy, Germany, and Flanders, many convents being restored and seventeen new ones founded by her.
+According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of Sts.
+Perpetua and Felicitas.
+Their feast in the Ordinary Form of the Roman Rite is celebrated on March 7.
+Historically today is the feast of St. Colette, who revived the Franciscan spirit among the Poor Clares.
+Her reform spread throughout France, Savoy, Germany and Flanders, many convents being restored and seventeen new ones founded by her.
 She helped St. Vincent Ferrer in the work of healing the papal schism.

 Born in 1380, Nicolette was named in honor of St. Nicholas of Myra.
 Her loving parents nicknamed her Colette from the time she was a baby.
 Colette's father was a carpenter at an abbey in Picardy.
 Quiet and hard-working, Colette was a big help to her mother with the housework.
 Her parents noticed the child's liking for prayer and her sensitive, loving nature.